SOWMIYA2003/PCA-Matrix-summation-with-a-2D-grid-and-2D-blocks.-Adapt-it-to-integer-matrix-addition.-/README.md

 ### Step 3 :
 Declare a function with __ global __ , which is a CUDA C keyword , to execute the function to perform matrix summation on GPU .
 ### Step 4 :
 Declare Main method/function .
+In the Main function Set up device and data size of matrix ,Allocate Host Memory and device global memory,Initialize data at host side and then add matrix at host side ,transfer data from host to device.
 ### Step 5 :
-In the Main function Set up device and data size of matrix ,Allocate Host Memory and device global memory,Initialize data at host side and then add matrix at host side ,transfer data from host to device.
+Invoke kernel at host side , check for kernel error and copy kernel result back to host side.
 ### Step 6 :
-Invoke kernel at host side , check for kernel error and copy kernel result back to host side.
+Finally Free device global memory,host memory and reset device.
 ### Step 7 :
-Finally Free device global memory,host memory and reset device.
-### Step 8 :
 Save and Run the Program.
 ## Program:
 ```